 Jargon doesn’t make you look smarter.
 It tells your readers you’re a pompous windbag.

-Jargon makes your words, and your meaning, harder to understand.
+Often it makes your words, and your meaning, harder to understand.

 Remember, not every reader is a native English speaker.
+And not every native speaker is tuned in to specialised language.

 Some pet hates: